De Montfort University: What it's really like

 Why apply to DMU?

-DMU focuses on growing your interpersonal and transferable skills whilst you study, so you’re prepared for your career ahead.
-This includes DMU Global, our travel programme open to full fee paying students, which gives you the chance to gain these skills abroad.
+DMU focuses on growing your transferable skills whilst you study, so you’re prepared for your career ahead.
+This includes DMU Global, our travel programme open to full fee paying students, which gives you the chance to learn these skills abroad.
 Previous trips have included volunteering with refugee projects in Berlin and our popular social trip to New York.

-All of our trips are subsidised, so as a volunteer, you only pay for your living and travel costs within the country you’re staying in; and on our social trips, you’ll pay a much cheaper rate than you would typically.
-You can also choose to study abroad for a year of your degree.
+All of our trips are subsidised, so as a volunteer, you only pay for your living and travel costs within the country you’re staying in.
+And on our social trips, you’ll pay a much cheaper rate than you would typically.
+You can also choose to study abroad for a year.

 DMU is a strong advocate of inclusivity and diversity, which is reflected in our student body.
-Our students represent over 160 nationalities.
-Our international office supports international students in the transition to starting university here, including hosting an international welcome week to help them settle in, and a shuttle service to collect them from the airport upon arrival.
+We have students of over 160 nationalities.
+Our international office supports international students in starting uni here, including hosting a welcome week to help them settle in, and a shuttle service to collect them from the airport when they arrive.

 Who isn’t the right fit for DMU?

-DMU is a genuinely diverse and welcoming university.
-We are city-centre based, so if you are looking for a university that is based in a remote area that’s a bit more quiet and secluded, DMU might not be suitable.
-We suggest coming to an open day to see if DMU feels like the right fit for you.
+DMU is a genuinely diverse and welcoming uni.
+We're city-centre based, so if you are looking for a uni in a remote area that’s a bit more quiet, DMU might not be for you.
+We suggest coming to an open day to see if it feels like the right fit.

 Any application tips?